-Three pioneering scientists who won this year’s Nobel Prize in Physiology or Medicine for their discovery of how cells adapt to oxygen availability helped lay the foundation of research and patient care, enabling a unique service at Mayo Clinic — the von Hippel-Lindau Clinic.
+Three pioneering scientists, outside of Mayo Clinic, who won this year’s Nobel Prize in Physiology or Medicine for their discovery of how cells adapt to oxygen availability helped lay the foundation of research and patient care, enabling a unique service at Mayo Clinic — the von Hippel-Lindau Clinic.

 “The understanding of how the body senses oxygen in the tissue led to the discovery of the von Hippel-Lindau gene, says Pavel Pichurin, M.D., a clinical geneticist and director of the Mayo Clinic von Hippel-Lindau Clinic, which serves nearly 100 patients every year.